 Robot-controlled process automation (RPA) is currently experiencing a trend in this context, which can be used from acceptance testing further into the production environment.

 Acceptance testing in agile projects

-The acceptance test is essential in an agile context.
+The acceptance test is essential in the agile context.
 Here, the focus is very much on the customer's benefit, his feedback and his ideas.
 Due to the usually short iterations and the intensive exchange with the customer or later user, the acceptance test becomes an ongoing process.
-The constant feedback of the user is taken up and the next steps are recorded.
+The constant feedback from the user is taken up and incorporated into the next steps.
 Of course, this also massively reduces the potential frustration factor at the end of the project.
-In some agile projects, each accepted partial step is considered completely finished and is only tested via automated regression tests.
+In some agile projects, each accepted partial step is considered to be completely finished and is only checked via automated regression tests.
 There is then no further manual testing for this.

-In agile projects, I have encountered buy problems with acceptance testing.
+In agile projects, I have hardly encountered any problems with acceptance testing.
 Quite the opposite.
 Everyone involved benefits from the intensive and ongoing exchange.